Joliet Workers' Compensation Lawyers

 New Lenox, IL 60451

-The Commission statistics revealed that the top leading causes of job-related injuries that did not result in a wrongful death happened through an unsafe act or omission, including:
+The Commission's statistics revealed that the top leading causes of job-related injuries not resulting in a wrongful death happened through an unsafe act or omission, including:

 - Slip, trip, or fall